facebook/react-native-website/docs/native-modules-intro.md

 There are three ways to write a native module for your React Native application:

-1. Creating local library that can be imported in your React Native application and can be created with one command.
+1. Creating a local library that can be imported in your React Native application.
 Read [Creating local libraries](local-library-setup) guide to learn more.
 2. Directly within your React Native application's iOS/Android projects
 3. As a NPM package that can be installed as a dependency by your/other React Native applications.